gkoenig/kafka-benchmarking/README.md

 * ```benchmark-suite-producer.sh``` : wrapper around _benchmark-producer.sh_ to execute multiple benchmark runs with varying property settings
 * ```benchmark-suite-consumer.sh``` : wrapper around _benchmark-consumer.sh_ to execute multiple benchmark runs with varying property settings

-The output of the benchmark execution will be stored within a .txt file in the same directory as the benchmark-producer.sh script.
-The filename includes
+The output of the benchmark execution will be stored within a .txt file in the same directory as the benchmark-*.sh scripts are.
-- topicname
-- num-records
-- record-size
-to be able to compare benchmarking results from different property settings very easily.
 Repeating benchmark executions with the same properties will append the output to existing output file.

-### Prerequisites
+## Prerequisites

-- a running Kafka cluster
+* a running Kafka cluster
-- a host which has the Kafka client tools installed (scripts _kafka-topics_, _kafka-producer-perf-test_, _kafka-consumer-perf-test_, ...)
+* a host which has the Kafka client tools installed (scripts _kafka-topics_, _kafka-producer-perf-test_, _kafka-consumer-perf-test_, ...)
-- tools _readlink_ and _tee_ installed
+* tools _readlink_ and _tee_ installed
-- ensure that your Kafka cluster has enough free space to maintain the data which is being created during the benchmark run(s)
+* ensure that your Kafka cluster has enough free space to maintain the data which is being created during the benchmark run(s)

-### Single benchmark execution
+## Single benchmark execution

 #### Producer benchmark